 Court Records are public records and available to anyone.
 Court Records include a case file containing a court docket and all of the filings and documents filed in your case.
 You can access court records online, or at Clerk of Court office where the case was filed.

 Each state maintains a record of people’s criminal background.
 These state databases are connected and you can track criminal convictions from any other state.
-You are able to go to county courthouse and check in person, or check the website.
+You are able to go to the county courthouse and check in person or you can check the website.
 It is helpful to know the county, and in the event that it was in a completely different state, you may have to pay for a more complete search.

 When you look up someone’s criminal record you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes they may have committed, which could include:

 - Drug offenses such as possession or trafficking.

 - Theft, breaking and entering.

 When you do a criminal history search, you will not find out if someone has had: